 4. Proprietorial Interest Only

-Proprietorial Interest Only – (aka proprietary jurisdiction) the Federal Government has acquired no form of jurisdiction over the federally lands in question.
+Proprietorial Interest Only – the Federal Government has acquired no form of legislative jurisdiction over the federally owned lands in question.
 Those instances wherein the Federal Government has some right or title to an area in a State, but has not obtained any measure of the State’s authority over the area.
-In applying this definition, recognition should be given to the fact that the United States, by virtue of its functions and authority under various provisions of the Constitution, has many powers and immunities not possessed by ordinary landholders with respect to areas in which it acquires an interest, and of the further fact that all its properties and functions are held or performed in a governmental rather than a proprietary capacity.
+In applying this definition, recognition should be given to the fact that the United States, by virtue of its functions and authority under various provisions of the Constitution (Property Clause, Commerce Clause, Necessary and Proper Clause, etc), has many powers and immunities not possessed by ordinary landholders with respect to federal lands, and the fact that all its properties and functions are held or performed in a governmental rather than a proprietary capacity.
+These days you rarely (if ever) hear federal agencies use the term Proprietorial Interest Only, they generally use the term “Proprietary Jurisdiction”.
+The term proprietary Jurisdiction implies to the uninformed (nearly everyone), that the federal gov’t has “jurisdiction” over an area.
+To this day, in the annually published DOI Public Land Statistics book, the federal government claims “Jurisdiction” over all federal lands.
+Federal reports on this web site reveal the federal government only has a Proprietorial Interest Only on approximately 95% of all federal lands (1962 Eisenhower Inventory Report).
+While the federal agencies have full management authority over all federal lands – Property Clause (article IV, section 3, clause 2), cessions of Jurisdiction are regulated solely under the Enclave Clause (article 1, section 8, clause 17) (aka Jurisdiction Clause).

 GET STARTED!
 CLICK ON YOUR STATE – IT’S EASY

 Inventory Report on Jurisdictional Status of Federal Areas within the States- 1962.
-The jurisdictional status of every acre of BLM and USFS public land in the United States is defined in each state, by county.
+The jurisdictional status of every acre of federal land (BLM and USFS) public land in the United States is defined in each state, by county.
 This report is often referred to as the Eisenhower Report.
+Locate federal enclaves in your state, listed by county.

 Search your State - Download PDF - Jurisdiction on public lands within each state